aepio92/ZuruPipelineTest/PythonTest/README.md

-	 pyls -r               = to see the content in the reverse order pyls -t               = to sort the content according to the date modified pyls -filter=file/dir = to filter the contents
+	 pyls -r               = to see the content in the reverse order pyls -t               = to sort the content according to the date modified pyls -filter=file/dir = to filter the contents pyls <name of the directory> = to browse inside a directory